 Heritage Register: Many owners will have received a letter from the city advising you that your house will be added to the City’s Heritage Register this year.
 The committee encourages you to use the research provided to you by the city to prepare a plaque! (or ask us to make one for you).
 More information on the city project can be found here: https://ottawa.ca/en/city-hall/planning-and-development/heritage-conservation/identifying-and-protecting-heritage-properties#heritage-inventory-project

 Do you live in the proposed Clemow Estates Phase II HCD?

-In support of the City’s work towards the possible designation of Phase II of the Clemow Estate Heritage Conservation District, the GCA Heritage Committee has compiled research on the homes in the proposed district and will be providing each house in the proposed district with its own prepared plaque in the week leading up to the sale!
-We hope you will put them up on May 27 and share the wonderful history of your home and this area.
+In support of the City’s work towards the possible designation of Phase II of the Clemow Estate Heritage Conservation District, the GCA Heritage Committee has compiled research on the homes in the proposed district and provided each house with its own prepared plaque last year for GGS 2017.
+We hope you put out your signs from last year again this year on May 26!

 During the GGGS in 2014 the Heritage Committee supported a Heritage Ottawa project that saw temporary plaques put up at homes on Glebe East of Bank and Linden Terrace.
-In 2015 and 2016, the committee expanded the project by encouraging all residents in the Glebe to post plaques for their own homes with our support.
+In 2015, 2016 and 2017 the committee expanded the project by encouraging all residents in the Glebe to post plaques for their own homes with our support and also provided remade plaques to those in the proposed new heritage district.
 The pilot project and subsequent iterations were well received and enjoyed by hundreds of passers-by.

 The GCA Heritage Committee is making this an annual feature of the GGGS to help increase awareness and appreciation among residents and visitors of the special and valuable heritage character of our Glebe neighbourhood.